markjacksonfishing/katacoda/secure/secure-forensics-activity-audits/step4.md

 Let's simulate an attack on our cluster by logging into it and running some nefarious commands.
-In this example we will use `kubectl exec` to install some system updates, install a package, then download a `tar` file, explode it.
+In this example we will use `kubectl exec` to get a shell into the container, and from there we will install some system updates, install a package, then download a `tar` file, explode it.
 This routine may be typical of a malware or user instigated attack.

 First let's create a deployment.
+To do so we can simply run the script `create.sh`

 ```
-$ kubectl create ns nginx
+master $ ./create.sh
 namespace/nginx created

-$ kubectl apply -f nginx-deployment-foo.yaml -n nginx
 deployment.apps/nginx-deployment created

-$ kubectl get pods -n nginx
-NAME                               READY   STATUS              RESTARTS   AGE
-nginx-deployment-5d57c58f5-4zdj4   0/1     ContainerCreating   0          13s
 ```

+If you wish you can `cat create.sh` to see exactly what the script does, but it simply instantiates  YAML file for an `nginx` deployment, creates the deployment and then removes the YAML file.

 Verify the Pod has STATUS 'Running' and READY '1/1' before continuing.